tisquantum/sectors/docs/index.md

   - Cash Cost: $[Share Price]

 - **Increase Unit Price**
   - Increase the unit price of the company's product by 10.
-This will increase the company's revenue.
-Be careful, as consumers choose the company with the cheapest product in the sector first!
+The company loses 1 demand.
   - Cash Cost: $0

 - **Decrease Unit Price**
   - Decrease the unit price of the company's product by 10.
-This will decrease the company's revenue.
   - Cash Cost: $0

 - **Spend Prestige**